The term tent air conditioner can refer to anything from a refrigerant-filled AC to a fan, at least as you read posts on it.

 Cool air is blown out at 25 miles per hour to improve its ability to cool you and those nearby.

 It is built with a powerful fan motor that briskly moves the air.
 You have two options to power it: 1).
-A 12 volt plug that fits into the power supply in a car, boat or camper, or 2) A standard 120 volt plug adapter.
+A 12 volt plug that fits into the power supply in an outdoor environment like car, boat or camper, or 2) A standard 120 volt plug adapter.
 Dual cooling ports feature manually movable louvers to help control directional airflow.
 The power dial is like a rheostat – you can set it anywhere from Off to High.
 There’s a handle for comfortable carrying.

 It’s more powerful than a personal tent air conditioner, more like a small tent AC.
 It’s pretty light too and has a carrying handle.
 Size is less than a cubic foot at 12”x11”x8”.